waseem44049/waseem44049/README.md

 **Self-Employed · Remote**
 **2025 – Present**

-- Designed and developed AI automation workflows using **n8n** and **Make (Integromat)**.
+- Build AI automation workflows using **n8n** and **Make**.
-- Integrated APIs, databases, and cloud services to automate business processes.
+- Connect APIs, databases, and other online services.
-- Built AI-powered solutions for data scraping, notifications, report generation, and workflow automation.
+- Create AI tools for data scraping, notifications, and reports.
-- Helped businesses reduce manual work and improve operational efficiency.
+- Help businesses save time by automating daily tasks.
-- Continuously explored the latest AI tools, LLM APIs, and automation technologies for real-world applications.
+- Learn and use the latest AI tools and LLM APIs in projects.

 ---

-### Digital Marketing & E-Commerce Developer (Shopify CRO) (Freelance)
+### Shopify Developer & Digital Marketer (Freelance)
 **Self-Employed · Remote**
 **2022 – Present**

-- Developed and managed **Shopify** and **WordPress** websites for clients.
+- Build and manage **Shopify** and **WordPress** websites.
-- Designed high-converting landing pages and optimized e-commerce stores.
+- Create landing pages and online stores.
-- Managed digital marketing campaigns on **Facebook**, **TikTok**, and other platforms.
+- Run Facebook and TikTok marketing campaigns.
-- Implemented automation workflows and third-party integrations to improve business operations.
+- Set up automation and app integrations.
-- Worked with clients from different industries to deliver reliable e-commerce solutions.
+- Help businesses grow their online sales.
-- Currently transitioning full-time into **AI Automation** and **Machine Learning** while applying previous freelance experience to AI-driven solutions.
+- Now focusing on **AI Automation** and **Machine Learning**.

 ---